 As I write this, about $33 per month.
 Every other family member that comes also in the same house is half the cost of the previous (ie. $16.50 for the 2nd member, $8.25 for the 3rd, and so on...)

 Should I eventually get a uniform?
 Can I get one from you?

 You should, yes, but you don't have to.
 You can get one from me, but you don't have to.

 Is this free program still available?
 I saw an ad.

 Yes!
-It has been running for about 3 years and there is no plans to stop.
-Mondays are always free!
+It has been running since 2015 and there is no plans to stop.
+Saturdays are always free!